Adelbert Althouse: Naval career

 Althouse entered the United States Naval Academy on May 21, 1887, graduating in 1891.
 He was commissioned as an ensign on July 1, 1893.
-He achieved the rank of lieutenant 1900.
+He achieved the rank of lieutenant in 1900.
 The same year, he served aboard USS New Orleans.

-As a lieutenant, he served as watch and division officer aboard USS Massachusetts.
+As a lieutenant, he served as a watch and division officer aboard USS Massachusetts.
 During this time, he participated in the Spanish–American War.
 In 1901, the navy assigned him to USS Constellation.
 As a lieutenant commander, he served as navigating officer aboard USS Vermont.

-During World War I, Althouse served as Chief of Staff to the Commander in Chief of the United States Asiatic Fleet and commanded USS Brooklyn, for which he received the Navy Cross.
+During World War I, Althouse served as chief of staff to the commander in chief of the United States Asiatic Fleet and commanded USS Brooklyn, for which he received the Navy Cross.
 He retired with the rank of Captain.

 Governorship

 Althouse served two terms as Naval Governor of Guam; he served his first term from February 7, 1922, to December 8, 1922.
 During his first term, he made significant changes to the Guamanian education system.
 In an effort to promote the spread of English among local children, he burned a large number of Chamorro-English dictionaries and banned the use of Chamorro in the classroom and on playgrounds.
-Do to a shortage of classrooms, classrooms were made co-educational.
+Due to a shortage of classrooms, classrooms were made co-educational.
 He based the new system on the educational system of California and demanded that teachers stick to a rigid syllabus.
 His second term took place from December 14, 1922, to August 4, 1923.